southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 # Contributing to Amazon Lex Happy Birthday Bot with Slack

-Thank you for reading the contributing guide of the project.
-It will help you to make great contributions like reporting issues, creating feature request, and submitting pull requests.
+Thank you for reading the contributing guidelines of the project.
+It will help you to make great contributions like reporting issues, creating feature requests, and submitting pull requests.

 ## Issues, Feature Request & Questions

-Before submitting  and **issue**, **feature request**, or **question**, please do a quick search in [Open Issues](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/issues?q=is%3Aopen+is%3Aissue) to verify if it was already created.
+Before submitting **issues**, **features requests**, or **questions**, please do a quick search in [Open Issues](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/issues?q=is%3Aopen+is%3Aissue) to verify if it was already created.
 If there is an existing issue, add your comments to that one.

 ### Writing Great Issues & Feature Requests